Muhammad0602/best-book/README.md

 # 📖 React Group Project <a name="about-project"></a>

-This project is a Quran application that allows users to view a list of surahs and navigate to a specific surah to view its ayahs.
+This project is a Quran application that allows users to view a list of surahs and navigate to a specific surah to view its ayahs(verses).
 It's a single-page application built using React and React Router, allowing for seamless navigation between pages without having to refresh the browser.

 ## 🛠 Built With HTML, CSS and JS <a name="built-with"></a>